russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 For a historical text, draw a timeline of events as you read, which can help you better understand and remember the chronological order and significance of events.
 For a novel, you could create a family tree to help you understand the connections between characters.

-A good option is to try notetaking—marking important parts of the text with a colored highlighter and making notes as you read in the margins or a notebook.
-Note down your thoughts, questions, or real-life applications of the material.
+A good option is to try notetaking — marking important parts of the text with a colored highlighter and making notes as you read in the margins or a notebook.
+Note down your thoughts, comprehension questions, or real-life applications of the material.
 This will make reviewing key concepts much easier.

 Sometimes, you will read a section or a chapter and not grasp it the first time.
 In that case, revisit and reread sections that are complex or difficult to understand.
-If you’re reading a challenging textbook and find a section particularly complex, read it through once to get a rough idea, then go back and read it again more slowly, breaking down each part to fully grasp the concepts.
+If you're reading a challenging textbook and come across a particularly complex section, read it through once to get a rough idea, then go back and read it again more slowly, breaking down each part to fully grasp the concepts.

 In his book, 'Limitless,' Jim Kwik advises: